-So "nature" is not something which appear-which will appear in future.
-Buddha-true, real buddha-nature should be something which is actually [taps on table with stick] here-there.
+So "nature" is not something which appears, or which will appear in the future.
+Buddha-nature-true, real buddha-nature should be something which is actually [taps on table with stick] here-there.
 If you cannot see actually what is buddha-nature [taps], it doesn't mean anything [laughs].
 It is rice cake or painted rice cake.
 It is not actual one.
 If you want to see the actual rice cake, you should see it when it is there.
-So purpose of our practice is just to be yourself.
-When you become yourself in that way, you have really-real enlightenment is there.
-The enlightenment you have in your mind, you have attained-you attained long-you attained long time ago is not actual enlightenment.
+So the purpose of our practice is just to be yourself.
+When you become yourself in that way, real enlightenment is there.
+The enlightenment you have in your mind, you attained long time ago, is not actual enlightenment.

-Back and forth when we-you understand our practice, you will enjoy your practice, thinking about what kind of practice you had had before you attained actual enlightenment.
-Sometime you will have pity on someone who has-who is involved in wrong practice.
-And sometime you will laugh at yourself, you know, when you fall in-when you are involved in wrong practice.
+Back and forth when you understand our practice, you will enjoy your practice, thinking about what kind of practice you had had before you attained actual enlightenment.
+Sometimes you will have pity on someone who is involved in wrong practice.
+And sometimes you will laugh at yourself, when you are involved in wrong practice.
 "Oh, what are you doing?"
 [Laughs.]
-You will, you know, laughed at you-you will tease yourself: "What are you doing?"
-You will have various feeling.
+You will laugh at yourself-you will tease yourself: "What are you doing?"
+You will have various feelings.
 All the real compassion or real love or true encouragement or true courage will arise from here.
-You will be not only courageous person but also you are very kind person when you reach-when you understand yourself in that way.
+You will be not only a courageous person but also you are a very kind person when you understand yourself in that way.

-So one practice include various virtue, and one feeling of practice will result [in] various feeling like a wave on the sea.
-So we say, "One practice covers everything"-various virtue.
-And when you practice your practice in that way, you may be a piece of stone, you may be a tree, you may be a star, you may be a ocean.
+So one practice includes various virtues, and one feeling of practice will result in various feelings like a wave on the sea.
+So we say, "One practice covers everything"-various virtues.
+And when you practice your practice in that way, you may be a piece of stone, you may be a tree, you may be a star, you may be an ocean.
 So you cover everything.

-That is how we practice zazen when-before you attain enlightenment.
-Actually, enlightenment is, you know-will be there only before you attain enlightenment, or just before [laughs].
-You will say-if you say, "I attained enlightenment," you know, it is too late to say [laughs, laughter].
-You should say, you know, you should say before smallest particle of time imaginable, if you want to say [laughs].
+That is how we practice zazen before you attain enlightenment.
+Actually, enlightenment will be there only before you attain enlightenment, or just before [laughs].
+If you say, "I attained enlightenment," it is too late to say [laughs, laughter].
+You should say, before smallest particle of time imaginable, if you want to say [laughs].
 But if you cannot say, maybe better to be silent.
 Better not to say anything.

-So to talk about enlightenment is rather, you know [laughs], foolish-rather foolish.
-But sometime we have to talk about it in this way until we lose our, you know, "eyebrow" [laughs].
-You know, to talk about it is to lose our eyebrow, you know-to lose ourselves.3 Instead of being ourselves.
-In this sense, we say "be yourself" to be natural.
-If you say, "This is the way to be natural," you know, that is not natural [taps table].
+So to talk about enlightenment is rather [laughs] foolish.
+But sometime we have to talk about it in this way until we lose our "eyebrow" [laughs].
+You know, to talk about it is to lose our eyebrow -to lose ourselves.
+Instead of being ourselves.
+In this sense, we say "be yourself," to be natural.
+If you say, "This is the way to be natural," that is not natural [taps table].
 Only when you are you in its true sense, on this moment, at this place, that is "naturalness."
 So there will not be any particular way to be "natural."